zama-ai/kms/README.md

 In order to bypass this limitation we have automate this `gRPC` benchmarks using `cargo-make` utility.
 This implies the following new components to easily spawn different benchmarks configurations:

-- `src/bin/benches/gen-docker.rs`: This new binary allows us to dynamically create a `docker-compose.yml` file based on some command line parameters.
-Basically this executable takes number of parties and threshold and generate a docker compose files with all the setup asked by the parameters.
-By default this executable leaves the compose file in `temp/experiment.yml` file.
-This destination output can be also overwrite with a command line argument.
-In order to see what are all the capabilities of this executable run `cargo run --bin docker-benches --features docker-compose-benches --help`.
+- `src/bin/benches/gen-experiment.rs`: This new binary allows us to dynamically create a new experiment setup on the fly.
+A new experiment will contain `docker-compose.yml` file based on some command line parameters with the setup of the network topology (parties) plus the configuration file `conf.toml` for `mobygo` command in order to know how to execute that experiment.
+See `cargo run --bin gen-experiment --features="templating" -- --help`.
 - `cargo-make`: With cargo make we are orchestating all the command line chain in order to
-  1. Run `cargo run --bin docker-benches ...` to generate docker compose file with the desired amount of parties
+  1. Run `cargo run --bin gen-experiment ...` to generate the desired experiment with the desired amount of parties
   2. Start docker compose generated in step 1.
-  3. Run `cargo run --bin mobygo ... ` choreographer in order to init, decrypt and gather results based on the desired configuration.
+  3. Run `cargo run --bin mobygo ... ` choreographer in order to **init, decrypt and gather results** based on the desired configuration.
   4. Finally stop docker compose started in step 2.

 ### Prerequisites for running benchmarks